 Another consideration is whether there will be a clause in the contract that allows the buyer to conduct their own internal investigations of the business (Due Diligence), and rescind the contract within a specific timeframe if the buyer is not satisfied with the findings of their investigations.
 Typically, when this occurs, the seller retains an agreed amount.
 In one sense, rescission would be like losing a holding fee.
 The process is not dissimilar to exercising an option.

 Is the freehold being sold?
 If so, is it owned by a different entity to the business?
 This should be very obvious from the contract.
-To enhance asset protection and minimise taxation, the buyer ought to buy the business and freehold separately and under different entities.
+To enhance asset protection and tax planning, the buyer ought to buy the business and freehold separately and under different entities.

 When buying or selling a licensed business, one of the main concerns is the transfer of licences.
 The contract should identify the time and contemplate any objections that may arise.
 If the licences are not transferred in accordance with the terms of the contract but both parties were cooperative throughout the process, who can rescind the contract?
 If the contract is rescinded on this basis, it is likely that the buyer will be refunded the deposit, but will the seller be able to retain anything for the lost opportunity?
 Otherwise, the completion date can be extended, and if this is not suitable the contract can be completed on time without transferring the licence.
 This final option, however, makes the seller’s licensee liable for the buyer’s licence breaches.